rchgrca/fe-challenge-master/RGARCIA.md

       * when typing in search box, delay sending request for 1 second, else no delay
       * use infinite scrolling
         * display 50 results
-        * on scrollbar bottom, a request is send for the next 50 listings
+        * on scrollbar bottom, a request is sent for the next 50 listings
+        * append new listings to current listings

 ## Accomplished